yangrussell/oral-pathology-diagnosis/README.md

 * Whether the person's tooth color has recently changed
 * Whether the person's sores are puffy

 This is just for information purposes, and shouldn't be used to actually diagnose any diseases.
 Always see a dentist!
+Please let me know if any of the medical/dental information here is incorrect, and I will fix it as soon as possible.